m-rosinsky/C-Tutorials/C/4 - Print Formatting/README.md

 ```

 The program prints out 65, since it interprets ```c``` as an integer, and ```'A'``` has an ASCII value of 65.

+---

+### Escape Sequences

+There are certain characters that we can print out that aren't necessarily on the standard keyboard.

+We've already made use of one, the new line character.
+If we wanted to print a new line, there isn't a key on our keyboard for it, so we use these things called escape sequences.

+Escape sequences all start with the ```\``` character, the one above the ```enter``` key.

+The character that follows dictates the type of escape sequence.
+For example, a new line is ```\n```.

+The full list of escape sequences can be found here: https://en.wikipedia.org/wiki/Escape_sequences_in_C

+---

+### Exercises

+There are no attached exercise files for this chapter, but try playing around with format specifiers and escape sequences!

+---